martinkearn/Content/Blogs/Durable Functions Retry Timeout Callback.md

 `http://localhost:7071/runtime/webhooks/durabletask/instances/3f733347b1cd44d1af699e8993a68b7f/raiseEvent/{eventName}?taskHub=TestHubName&connection=Storage&code=MahkwEx2o9sEZKMoDAG8dfWihFNm6Pa1DxdcNuQRlXr7PivLT/9rlA==`

 It is possible to obtain this url, complete with the task hub, function code (auth key) and other details from any client function by using the `IDurableOrchestrationClient.CreateHttpManagementPayload` method.
-This method requires an instance ID but you can pass any value which can be swapped out later (clients will not have the instance Id until they invoke the orchestration).
+This method requires an instance Id but you can pass any value which can be swapped out later (clients will not have the orchestration's instance Id until they invoke the orchestration whihc is why a temporary value is required).

 The method will produce a url with `{eventname}` where the external event name should go, but you can easily swap this for your real event name using string manipulation.

 You can then pass this value through to the orchestration as part of its payload.
-The orchestration can replace the temporary instance ID and event name and then you have the full call-back uri which can be passed to your external system.
+The orchestration can replace the temporary instance Id and event name and then you have the full call-back uri which can be passed to your external system.

 See the [`HttpStartClient.cs`](https://github.com/martinkearn/Durable-Function-Retry-Timeout-Callback/blob/main/RetryTimeoutCallback/FunctionApp/Clients/HttpStartClient.cs) from this articles associated sample repo for an example of how this is done.